-(2) Pre-seizure Requirements 53 (a) Judicial Review Before Issuance 53 (b) Certification of Exigent Circumstances 53 (c) Preparation and Issuance of the Warrant for Arrest or Summons 54 (3) Property 54 (b) Requirements for Claims to Prevent the Delivery of Freight, Proceeds or 54 (c) Delivery or Payment of the Freight, Proceeds or Intangible Property to the United States Marshal. e 55 (4) Publishing Notice of the Arrest as Required by Supplemental Rule (C)(4) 55 (a) Time for Publication 55 (b) Proof of Publication 55 (5) Undertaking in Lieu of Arrest.
-55 (6) Time for Filing Claim or Answer 55 (7) Post-arrest Proceedings 55 (8) Procedural Requirements for Entry of Default 56 (9) Procedural Requirements for Entry of Default Judgment.
-56 (a) When No Person Has Filed a Claim or Answer 56 (b) When Any Person Has Filed an Appearance, But No Claim or Answer, or : Has Filed a Claim or Intervention But Has Not Answered 56 RULE D. POSSESSORY, PETITIORY AND PARTITION ACTIONS 57 RULE E. ACTIONS IN REM AND QUASI IN REM; GENERAL PROVISIONS 57 (1) Statement of Damages and Expenses Required 57 (2) Advance Arrangements for Substitute Custodian.
-57 (3) Requirements and Procedures for Effecting Intervention 57 () (a) Intervention of Right When No Sale of the Vessel or Property is Pending, , 58 (b) Permissive Intervention When the Vessel or Property Has Been Scheduler for Sale by the Court d 58 (4) Special Requirements for Salvage Actions 59
+(1) Verific cation Requirements 53 (2) Pre-se izure Requirements 53 () (a) Judicial Review Before Issuance 53 (b) Certification of Exigent Circumstances 53 (c) Preparation and Issuance of the Warrant for Arrest or Summons 54 (3) - l Requirements for Actions Involving Freight, Proceeds, or Intangibl - rty (a) (b) Instructions to Be Contained in the Summons Requirements for Claims to Prevent the Delivery of Freight, Proceeds, or (c) Intangible Property to the United States Marshal Delivery or Payment of the Freight, Proceeds, or Intangible Property to United States Marshal 54 o the 55 (4) Publis (a) (b) hing Notice of the Arrest as Required by Supplemental Rule (C)(4) Time for Publication Proof of Publication 55 55 55 (5) Under taking in Lieu of Arrest 55 (6) Time f for Filing Claim or Answer 55 (7) Post-a rrest Proceedings 55 (8) Procee dural Requirements for Entry of Default 56 (9) Proced dural Requirements for Entry of Default Judgment 56 . , (a) When No Person Has Filed a Claim or Answer 56 (b) When Any Person Has Filed an Appearance, but No Claim or Answer, of Has Filed a Claim or Intervention but Has Not Answered or 56 RULE D. POSSE ESSORY, PETITORY AND PARTITION ACTIONS 57 RULE E. ACTIO ONS IN REM AND QUASI IN REM; GENERAL PROVISIONS 57 (1) Staten nent of Damages and Expenses Required 57 (2) Advan ce Arrangements for Substitute Custodian 57 (3) Requir rements and Procedures for Effecting Intervention g, (b) and Where Security Has Not Been Posted but the Vessel is Released Permissive Intervention When the Vessel or Property Has Been Schedul for Sale by the Court 58 led 58 ~ · for Sale by the Court (4) Specia l Requirements for Salvage Actions 59

-(5) · · · Effect ting Arrest, Attachment or Garnishment 59 (a) Deposit Required Before Seizure 59 (b) Proration of United States Marshal's or Substitute Custodian's Fees and Expenses upon Intervention 59 (c) Additional Deposit Requirements 61 (d) Judicial Relief from Deposit Requirements 61 (e) Failure to Comply with Additional Deposit Requirements 61 (6) Prope erty in Possession of a United States Officer 61 (7) Proce ess held in Abeyance 61 (a) When Permitted 61 (b) When Intervention Is Subsequently Required 62 (8) Relea se of Property Under Supplemental Rule (E)(6) 62 (a) Release by Consent or Stipulation 62 (b) Upon the Dismissal or Discontinuance of an Action 63 (c) Release After the Posting of a General Bond 63 (9) Appli cation to Modify Security for Value and Interest 63 (10) ) Custo ody and Safekeeping 64 (a) Initial Responsibility 64 (b) Limitations on the Handling, Repairing and Subsequent Movement of Vessels or Property 64 (c) Procedures for Changing Custody Arrangements 64 (d) Insurance Requirements 65 (11) rvation, Humanitarian and Repatriation Expenses.
-65 (a) Limitations on Reimbursement for Services or Supplies Provided to a Vessel or Property in Custody 65 (b) Preservation Expenses for the Vessel or Property under Seizure 65 (c) Expenses for Care and Maintenance of a Crew 66 (d) Repatriation Expenses 66 (e) Claim by a Supplier for Payment of Charges 66 (12) · • erty in Incidental Custody and Otherwise not Subject to the Arrest or ~ hment 66 (a) Authority to Preserve Cargo in Incidental Custody 66 (b) Separation, Storage and United States Preservation of Property in (7 $(\cdot)$ Incidental Custody 67 (c) Disposal of Unclaimed Property 67 (13) issal 67 (a) By Consent 67 (b) Involuntary Dismissal 67
+(5) Depo sit of United States Marshal's Fees and Expenses Required Before Effec ting Arrest, Attachment, or Garnishment 59 (a) Deposit Required Before Seizure 59 (b) Proration of United States Marshal's or Substitute Custodian's Fees ar ıd ' / Expenses upon Intervention 59 (c) Additional Deposit Requirements 60 (d) Judicial Relief from Deposit Requirements 61 (e) Failure to Comply with Additional Deposit Requirements 61 (6) Prop erty in Possession of a United States Officer 61 (7) Proc ess Held in Abeyance 61 (a) When Permitted 61 (b) When Intervention is Subsequently Required 61 (8) Relea ase of Property Under Supplemental Rule (E)(6) 62 (a) Release by Consent or Stipulation 62 (b) Upon the Dismissal or Discontinuance of an Action 63 (c) Release After the Posting of a General Bond 63 (9) Appl ication to Modify Security for Value and Interest 63 (10)) Cust ody and Safekeeping 63 (a) Initial Responsibility 64 (b) Limitations on the Handling, Repairing, and Subsequent Movement of Vessels or Property 64 (c) Procedures for Changing Custody Arrangements 64 (d) Insurance Requirements 65 (11)) Prese ervation, Humanitarian, and Repatriation Expenses 65 (a) Limitations on Reimbursement for Services or Supplies Provided to a Vessel or Property in Custody 65 (b) Preservation Expenses for the Vessel or Property Under Seizure 65 (c) Expenses for Care and Maintenance of a Crew 65 (d) Repatriation Expenses 66 (e) Claim by a Supplier for Payment of Charges 66 (12) - erty in Incidental Custody and Otherwise not Subject to the Arrest or chment 66 (a) Authority to Preserve Cargo in Incidental Custody 66 (b) Separation, Storage, and United States Preservation of Property in Incidental Custody 66 (c) Disposal of Unclaimed Property 67 (13)) Dism 67 (a) By Consent 67 (b) Involuntary Dismissal 67